 With a 43-year career in the trade and ten years as EJTC Training Director, Cleven has ample past and present perspective on the industry to see where it’s headed—and the steps needed to ensure electrical contractors stay profitable in a rapidly evolving tech landscape.

-The EJTC has been offering Electric Vehicle Infrastructure Training Program (EVITP) training and certification for the past 18 months in partnership with The National Electrical Trade Council (NETCO), an industry-funded, joint labour-management advocacy group.
+The EJTC has been offering Electric Vehicle Infrastructure Training Program (EVITP) training and certification for the past 18 months in partnership with The National Electrical Trade Council (NETCO), an industry-funded, joint labor-management advocacy group.
 The EVITP trains and certifies qualified electrical tradespeople to install EV supply equipment.
 The EJTC also offers a “train the trainer” course to instructors from other associations or colleges interested in offering EVITP certification to journeypersons across the country, in the interest of ensuring the industry as a whole will be ready to meet regulatory requirements and client demand.

 The Canadian EVITP training and certification curriculum is based on feedback from a series of nationwide NETCO-sponsored workshops and on the prevailing EVITP standard in the US, modified to meet 2012 Canadian Electrical Code (CEC 2012) standards.